djairjr/CircuitPython_NeoMatrix/README.md

 There are several demos in the examples directory that are showing how the `neomatrix` library and the helper modules `matrix<##>.py` can be used.

-Files with an 8 in the name are intended for 8x8 or 8x32 NeoPixel matrices.
+Python files with an 8 in the name are intended for 8x8 or 8x32 NeoPixel matrices.
 Files with a 16 in the name are meant for 16x16 NeoMatrices and files with a 32 in the name should be used for tiled 32x32 matrices.